abhay-yemekar/JasonPowerDB/README.md

 # JasonPowerDB
 My first GitHub repository of creating Webpage using HTML/JavaScript (NetBeans) and database used JasonPowerDB.

-**Some features of JsonPowerDB are:**
+# Some features of JsonPowerDB are:**

-# Nimble, simple to use, in memory, real time.
+-Nimble, simple to use, in memory, real time.
 -Serverless support - fast development - cuts time to market -Built around the world's fastest indexing engine PowerIndex -Webservices API - Low Dev Cost